osinkolu/chatanythingv2/README.md

 ## 💻 User Experience & Real-World Impact

-Chat Anything addresses real-world scenarios for:
+ClimAgent addresses real-world scenarios for:

 - **Researchers** who need to quickly extract insights from academic papers
 - **Students** seeking to understand and interact with educational content